CrackedPolishedBlackstoneBricksMC/voldeloom/doc/forge-capabilities.md

 *`distributionNamingScheme`* - string - the way references to fields and variables are encoded in reobfuscated release mod jars.
 This is `"intermediary"` since 1.5 and `"official"` before it.

-*`srgsAsFallback`* - bool - when a field or method is missing an MCP name, if `true` (1.5+) the proguarded name will show through, and if `false` (1.4-) the SRG will show through.
-This is relevant if you need to use reflection or a coremod to access a field. **TODO: I need to research this more**

 *`requiresLaunchwrapper`* - bool - Minecraft 1.6 changed its launch procedure to require LegacyLaunch (aka Launchwrapper); a different method of setting up run configurations is required.

 *`supportsAssetsDir`* - bool - If `true` (1.6+), the game accepts an `--assetsDir` argument to set the path of the asset directory.
 If `false` (1.5-), the game uses an assets directory in a hardcoded path inside the game folder, and Voldeloom must copy assets into that folder before starting a client run configuration.

 *`mappedAccessTransformers`* - bool - If `true` (1.7+), access transformer files have SRG-named access transformers.
 If `false` (otherwise), they're proguarded.

+~~*`srgsAsFallback`* - bool - when a field or method is missing an MCP name, if `true` (1.5+) the proguarded name will show through, and if `false` (1.4-) the SRG will show through.
+This is relevant if you need to use reflection or a coremod to access a field.~~ Removed in Voldeloom 2.4; effectively always evaluates to "true".
+If you'd like to do reflection, you'll need to look up the proguarded name yourself.

 (All options also have a form suffixed with `Supplier` (like `srgsAsFallbackSupplier`) that let you provide a `Supplier<T>` instead of a T. See also: `net.fabricmc.loom.util.Suppliers.memoize`.)